 Internal Medicine Program Director

-The department of medicine hosts an annual Resident's Research Day.
-Research in the department of medicine is facilitated by a research committee headed by Dr. Josh Lawson and a research facilitator Dr. Jon Watts.
+Research in the department of medicine is facilitated by a Research Committee headed by Dr. Josh Lawson and a research facilitator, Dr. Ozlem Sari.

 - Identifying research funding sources and opportunities

 - Assisting in application and proposal development, including advice in budgeting and project management,